amirghaffari/DEbench/README.md

-DEbench (Distributed Erlang Benchmark)
+DE-Bench (Distributed Erlang Benchmark)
 -----------

 Introduction
 ------------

-DEbench is a benchmark tool for distributed Erlang.
+DE-Bench is a benchmark tool for distributed Erlang.
 It measures the throughput and latency of distributed Erlang commands and saves them in appropriate `CSV` files.
-In DEbench the latency and throughput of the following commands can be measured:
+In DE-Bench the latency and throughput of the following commands can be measured:
 * Spawn: spawns a function on a local/remote node.
 * RPC: calls a function on a local/remote node.
 * Globally or locally name registration: A PID (process identifier) is registered, looked up, and unregistered globally or locally.
 Functions `register`, `whereis`, `unregister` are called respectively.